 Additional management measures have been implemented for this stock in 2020.
-During the remote site visit the MFRI communicated that there is a strong need to protect the stock.
+The MFRI believes that there is a strong need to protect the stock.
 Studies in Canada show that wolffish is generally fairly robust and can survive capture by trawls.

 For example, Grant and Hiscock (2014) showed a 92-100% post capture survival for spotted wolffish following net entrainment in commercial bottom otter trawl tows up to 2.5 h, haul back through a thermocline (range, 5.8 °C), and exposure to 5-13 °C air temperatures for up to 2 h.
 In last autumn survey the MFRI investigated this, and preliminary results suggest that spotted wolffish can survive up to two hours in fishing ramp and conveyor belts after catch.
+In autumn survey in 2020 the MFRI investigated this, and preliminary results suggest that spotted wolffish can survive up to two hours in fishing ramp and conveyor belts after catch.
 Last year MFRI also did research on survival of released spotted wolffish after catch in longline.
 Preliminary results suggested that the survival rate was high.

 As a result of this, the MFRI gave a landings advice for the 2020/21 season and suggested that fishers would be allowed to discard spotted wolffish as per Regulation 1256/2020 which now allows fishers (starting December 2020) to discard viable (living) spotted wolffish, as opposed to landing it dead, taking advantage of the high post capture survival of this fish.
 The regulation continues in the 2021/2022 fishing season.
 As per article 1 of this regulation, if spotted wolffish is released, the type and estimated quantity in kilograms released shall be recorded in an electronic catch logbook or the smart device program.
-Hence the amount caught and landed and the amount caught and released will be recorded landed and released spotted wolffish and for now, captains are recording the released portion in the comment section of the logbook.
-There is also work in progress by Trackwell to modify the electronic logbooks to allow for separate recording of landed and https://www.hafogvatn.is/static/extras/images/16-spottedwolffish1259438.pdf released catches.
+Hence the amount caught and landed and the amount caught and released is now supposed to be recorded.
+However, the current logbook system is not properly set up with space to recorded both landed and released spotted wolffish and for now, captains are recording (some portion) of the released part in the comment section of the logbook, which may not make it into formal records.

+There is also work in progress by Trackwell to modify the electronic logbooks to allow for separate recording of landed and released catches.
 In addition, the MFRI is in the process of measuring the survival of spotted wolffish in Icelandic waters and, in addition to age reading, they hope to potentially develop a recovery plan for the stock.
 It is expected that the allowance to release live individuals (as opposed to having to land them) will contribute to bringing the catches within TAC as a first step towards stock rebuilding.
+However, for now, the figures reported on the Fiskistofa website represent landed values excluding releases, as it has proven difficult to record the released numbers.
+Halfway through the 20121/2022 fishing year, the catch of spotted wolffish was already at more than 500 t against a TAC of 377 tonnes.
+The total landed catch for the 2021/22 season logged on the Fiskistofa website as of December 2022 was 931 t., close to three times the allowed TAC.
+The 2021/22 season was the first full fishing season where the full effect of this regulation was recorded.
+According to the above, it is not clear if this new regulation is being observed in the fleet.